patrick-gordon/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- Documnet Object Model - representation of the HTML elements and css content of a web page.

 2. What is an event?

+- An Event is any interaction that can happen on a webpage among the user and the website. for example: clicking a button, hovering certain items or pressing a keyboard.

 3. What is an event listener?

+-Event Listener is a method that we can add to any element to listen to 'events'. whne the 'event occurs, the meathod is run.

 4. Why would we convert a NodeList into an Array?

+- If we need to use advanced Array methods such as .map .reduce

 5. What is a component?

+- reusable peice of code that can build elements and include functionality and styling within the component.

 ### Git Set up